 Right now, COVID-19 vaccine sign-ups are open to people 12 and older who live, work or attend school in Connecticut.

 People looking to get vaccinated do not need photo identification, nor do they need insurance.
 Individuals between the ages of 12 and 15 can be vaccinated at any clinic offering the Pfizer vaccine, “as long as they are accompanied by or have the consent of their parent or legal guardian,” according to the office of Gov. Ned Lamont.

 You may also dial 211.
 Additional hospital and pharmacy locations across the state are also offering vaccine appointments.

-Officials with the state Department of Public Health report that white people are about 1 1/2 times as likely as Black and Hispanic people to be fully vaccinated against COVID-19.
+Officials with the state Department of Public Health report that Asian, Pacific Islander, and white people are about 1 1/2 times as likely as Black, Hispanic and American Indian or Alaska Native people to be fully vaccinated against COVID-19.
 Racial disparities have persisted at this rate for several weeks.

 But the data come with caveats.
 State officials have logged tens of thousands of shots given to people age 12 and older who are classified as “Other Race” or “Unknown.”
 Those groups likely include people who would identify with a race and ethnicity listed below, therefore vaccine coverage for the groups listed “is underestimated and should be interpreted with caution,” according to the DPH.

 Meanwhile, state public health officials report 163 people hospitalized with COVID-19.
 Hospitalizations have been rising in recent days.